 There are many people that go out for Mexican food, just to find really good guacamole.
 Making guacamole at home is really quite simple.
 Fresh ingredients are the key to a great quacamole, for sure.

-I received one as a gift a few years ago.
+I received a molcajete as a gift a few years ago.
 I was at Rosa Mexicana in New York City.
 The person hosting us for dinner surprised us all at the end of the delicious night with mocajete’s for all of us.
 Some were seasoned and some were not.
 Seasoning is a process that is doing with rice and water in order to get the porous surface prepared for using.
 I was one of the group that got an un-seasoned one.
+After seasoning it with rice, we made a batch.
+It did not turn out.
+But we gave it another try.
+Yep, we were on to something!

 I remember telling my husband how great the guacamole was at Rosa Mexicana, and how we could now make it at home!
 We tended to eat out Mexican food every other week at that time of our life.
 I am pretty sure it was a tie between the guacamole and the Margaritas.
 If you asked our son’s it was the cheese dip and steak tacos!